-A guide to problems, costs, maintenance and repair for your 2004 Mazda MPV
+A guide to repairs, service, and maintenance costs for your 2004 Mazda MPV

 Defective or worn out ignition coils can cause engine misfires and Check Engine Light illumination.
 If the problem is severe enough engine performance will suffer and the Check Engine light will flash on and off.

 The cooling fan module can fail causing the fan to either run constantly, or not operate at all.
 If the fan runs continuously, the engine may not warm up properly, and if the fan does not run, the engine may overheat.
 Mazda has a voluntary recall on model years 2002-2003 to address this concern.
 Please click here to find a Mazda dealer near you.

 If the engine cranks but won't start, the fault may be internal to the distributor.
 Diagnosis will show no spark and trouble codes for the crankshaft position sensor (CKP) or the camshaft position sensor (CMP).
 Our technicians recommend replacement of the complete distributor assembly if these conditions occur.

 2004 Mazda MPV QuestionsWhich spark plugs are the best for Mazda MPV 2004 model?
 (2 answers)

 I have tried NGK but doesnt seem to work well.

 This problem started when fuel got finnished and the car started jerking